Azure/data-api-builder/docs/dab-cli.md

 # About `dab` CLI

-The Data API Builder CLI (**dab CLI** or `dab`) is a command line tool that streamlines the local development experience for applications using Data API Builder.
+The Data API builder CLI (**dab CLI** or `dab`) is a command line tool that streamlines the local development experience for applications using Data API builder.

 - Find the source code here: [Cli](../src/Cli)
 - Getting started: [Getting started](./getting-started/getting-started-dab-cli.md)